Our Topsy Turvy Times

 Time marches on.
 British textile corporations are closing down their mills in the United Kingdom to get their work done in India.

-Four simultaneous technical revolutions made it possible for British textile manufacturers to get their work done in distant lands.
-These are revolutions in communications, transportation, materials handling and computerized management.
-In a matter of seconds, highly skilled technicians in the British home office could see exactly what was happening in their plants in India.
-They could instantaneously communicate corrections.
+Four simultaneous technologic revolutions made it possible for British textile manufacturers to get their work done in distant lands where labor is cheap These are revolutions in communications, transportation, materials handling and computerized management.
+In a matter of seconds, highly skilled technicians in the British home office could see exactly what was happening in their plants in India, They could instantaneously communicate corrections.
 In short, modern technologies had turned the world into a global village.